Back to Parquet Fitting

-Actually, the Boston Celtics had their parquet installed in the Boston Arena in 1946, then moved to Boston Garden in 1952 and lasted up to 1999 until the Boston Garden was demolished.
+The Boston Celtics had their parquet installed in the Boston Arena in 1946, then moved to Boston Garden in 1952 and lasted up to 1999 until the Boston Garden was demolished.
 By the way, Celtics continue to play on a parquet even today.
 Seriously, though, it doesn’t matter where you want to install a parquet.
 Even in high traffic areas, it will hold well.
-If you can literally play basketball on it, the parquet can endure any abuse, right?
+If you can play basketball on it, the parquet can endure any abuse, right?

 We Don’t Just Fit Parquet Blocks.
 We Supply Them

 Parquets, especially old ones are something of great worth.
 Reclaimed parquets are incredibly popular right now and for a good reason.
 As the wood ages, it gains more than a character, it gains toughness and resilience.
 Years of contracting and expanding and the higher quality of the base material usually mean that such a parquet will tend to warp a lot less.
 FlooringFirst! understands the value of such floors and can source reclaimed blocks for your museum, gallery or different commercial project.

 Parquet Floor Fitting: A Bit of Info